lsst/ap_verify/doc/lsst.ap.verify/command-line-reference.rst

       At present, ap_verify assumes that the provided pipeline includes the ``diaPipe`` task from the AP pipeline, and configures it on the fly.
       It will likely crash if this task is missing.

-   For the Gen 2 equivalent to this option, see :option:`--dataset-metrics-config` and :option:`--image-metrics-config`.